PKizzle/dns/README.md

 - `Client` has a `dns.Transport` just like `http.Client`, so _all_ connection management is now external.
 - More:
   - msg is a io.Writer.
-  - msg.Data is re-used between request and reply (otionally turn off).
+  - msg.Data is re-used between request and reply in Exchange.
   - private RRs are easier.
-  - private EDNS0 are almost being able to do.
+  - private EDNS0 are almost implementatable.

 ### Setting EDNS0

-Both `SetQuestion` and `SetEdns0` are extra helper methods, build on top of the core library, here I'm still contemplating if that is even necessary.

 ```
 OLD                                           | NEW